samuelim01/tp/docs/UserGuide.md

 **Note:**

-* A person can be recorded as both a guest and vendor. (e.g. Even if there is a vendor named `Gia`, you are also able to add a guest named `Gia`)
+* A guest and vendor can share the same name (e.g. Even if there is a vendor named `Gia`, you are also able to add a guest named `Gia`)

 </div>